oli-ctrl/bsqmg-yoinked/gs/creating_a_project.md

 If you're following this guide and want to migrate from old QPM to QPM Rust, you will need to fix the old cache to work with QPM Rust:

-This will fix cache paths and does not need to be re-ran in the future.
+This will fix cache paths for old dependencies (such as codegen before 1.17.0) and does not need to be re-ran in the future.
 Note: Old QPM will no longer work.

 ```powershell
 qpm-rust cache legacy-fix